Jonathand77/espejo-inteligente/README.md

 ---

-## Expresiones de Gratitud 🎁
+## Thanks 🎁

-* Comparte este proyecto con otros interesados en tecnología 📢
+* Share this project with other tech-savvy people 📢
-* Aporta mejoras y nuevos módulos 🤓
+* Contribute improvements and new modules 🤓

 ---